SUMMER CAMP FAQ

-Please refer to our registration page to see which camps are offered this summer.
-If your child speaks a primary language other than English or Spanish, please contact Thorne’s Program Director at email@example.com or 303-499-3647 ext.
-101 to discuss your child’s unique needs.
+Whenever possible, Thorne tries to accommodate campers with limited English skills.
+If your child speaks a primary language other than English or Spanish, please contact Thorne’s Summer Camp Manager at firstname.lastname@example.org or 303-499-3647 ext.
+109 to discuss your child’s unique needs.
 We will do our best to accommodate your child, but we cannot guarantee we can meet your child’s specific language needs at Thorne Summer Camp.

 Thorne understands that sometimes a family’s summer plans change, family emergencies occur, or a camper becomes sick or is injured.
 In these instances, Thorne offers transfers and refunds as follows:

-- Last-Minute Medical Transfer/Credit – In the event of illness or injury prior to the start of a “Camp Experience,” please e-mail email@example.com as soon as possible.
-Thorne will transfer the camper to another available “Camp Experience” or issue a credit good for up to 1 year for a future Camp Experience.
+- Last-Minute Medical Transfer/Credit – In the event of illness or injury prior to the start of a Camp Experience, please e-mail email@example.com as soon as possible.
+Thorne will transfer the camper to another available Camp Experience or issue a credit good for up to 1 year for a future Camp Experience.
 A doctor’s note stating the camper’s inability to participate will be required.
-Requests for a medical cancellation will not be granted after a “Camp Experience” has ended.
+Requests for a medical cancellation will not be granted after a Camp Experience has ended.

 Thorne Summer Camp may be deductible on your taxes as child care.
 Thorne’s EIN/Tax ID number is 84-6029250.
 Please consult a tax professional for specifics.